grbfacet/facet/tutorial.md

 ---
 layout: default
-title: tutorial
+title: Background physics tutorial for the energy doubling paper
 ---

-Background physics tutorial for the energy doubling paper

-Overview:
+#### Overview:

 This is a review of some of the physics behind the research paper.
 You can read it in order as a tutorial.
 When you read the paper exposition there are links into the relevant sections in this tutorial.